tanishisherewithhh/AutoItemFrameDuper-for-Meteor/README.md

 Made in 10 minutes 😁

 Does not show up for some reason
-This only works while running through intellij (fixing)
+This only works while running through intellij (fixing)  (Fixed -12/11/22 8:06pm)

+Note: Created by a retard but works

 #######################################################################################